washrafayoub/easy-web-app/README.md

 ## Examples and API Reference
-Have a look at [some feature demos and the API reference](https://github.com/ma-ha/easy-web-app/tree/master/examples/)

-I also started a form tutorial there.
+Have a look at [some feature demos and the API reference](https://github.com/ma-ha/easy-web-app/tree/master/examples/), which also contains a form tutorial.

 ## Feedback and Support
 Please tell me what you like and what I need to improve!
 I'm also interested in use cases you do.